-The officers of the Section are: A chair, who also serves as chair of ESCOP, and a chair-elect, each serving one-year terms; and a representative from the Section to the APLU BAA PBD elected for a two-year term (as per the Rules of Operation of BAA).
-The one-year terms of the chair and the chair-elect shall expire at the close of the Section's annual business meeting.
+The officers of the Section are: a Chair, who also serves as ESCOP Chair, and a Chair-Elect, each serving one-year terms; and a representative from the Section to the APLU BAA PBD elected for a two-year term (as per the Rules of Operation of BAA).
+The one-year terms of the Chair and the Chair-Elect shall expire at the close of the Section's annual business meeting.
 The BAA PBD representative serves for two years with his/her term expiring at the close of the annual meeting of APLU in the last year of his/her term.

 Elections

-Each year at the annual business meeting of the Section, a chair-elect shall be elected.
+Each year at the annual business meeting of the Section, a Chair-Elect shall be elected.

 Nominations

-The nominations for chair-elect shall be made by the respective regional association according to the rotation schedule below.
-The nomination shall be presented to the ESCOP Executive Committee prior to the Joint COPs meeting each summer.
-After approval by the Executive Committee, the ESCOP Chair announces the nominee at the Joint COPS meeting.
-The nominee is presented by the Chair as a seconded motion from the Executive Committee at the annual meeting of the ESS.
+The nominations for Chair-Elect shall be made by the respective regional association according to the rotation schedule below.
+The nomination shall be presented to the ESCOP Executive Committee (EC) prior to the Joint COPs meeting each summer.
+After approval by the EC, the ESCOP Chair announces the nominee at the Joint COPs meeting.
+The nominee is presented by the Chair as a seconded motion from the EC at the annual ESS meeting.
 Nominations of other candidates from the Section's membership may be made by Section members-at-large from the floor.

 The ESCOP Chair rotates among the five regions in the following order: ARD, WAAESD, NERA, NCRA, and SAAESD.